 Transporting CCR by barge would still require that CCR be hauled by truck from the unloading terminal to the landfill and unloaded, resulting in additional CCR handling and exposure to the surrounding environment and communities.
-Additionally, transporting CCR by truck will incur significant amounts of additional truck traffic on the public roads between the port and the chosen offsite landfill (approximately 6 miles one-way) would require 250,000 truckloads on public roadways.
+Additionally, transporting CCR by truck will incur significant amounts of additional truck traffic on the public roads between the port and the chosen offsite landfill (approximately 6 miles one-way) would require 250,000 round trip truckloads on public roadways.

 Therefore, transporting CCR by barge is unlikely to be a viable option for the BPP BAP, due to the need to design, permit, and construct additional loading and unloading infrastructure, resulting in corresponding project schedule delays.
+Additionally, the total truck loads for transportation to barge facilities would be twice as many, and the total hauling mileage would be the same, compared to transporting all of the CCR by truck to the closer Cottonwood Hills Landfill.